SCDMH and COVID-19: IMPORTANT CHANGES

 Our mission: to support the recovery and aid in improving the quality of life of citizens in Orangeburg, Calhoun, and Bamberg Counties who are experiencing mental illness or emotional disturbances.

-Hours of Operation: All OAMHC clinics are open Monday through Friday from 8:30 a.m. to 5:00 p.m.
+Hours of Operation: Orangeburg Area Mental Health Center clinics are open 8:30 a.m. to 5:00 p.m.

 After-hours, an on-call mental health professional is available by phone for emergencies.

 We believe in the importance of mental health as a major factor in contributing to your quality of life, and we provide services regardless of your ability to pay.
-To make an appointment to see a mental health professional, please contact the Mental Health Clinic in your area.
+To make an appointment, please contact the Mental Health Clinic in your area.

 All South Carolina Department of Mental Health facilities, including OAMHC, are licensed or accredited.
 OAMHC is accredited by the Commission on Accreditation of Rehabilitation Facilities.